groszwilhelm/node-mongo/README.md

 - npm install
 - npm run start

-## Currently you cna only add and retrieve books 😁
+## Currently you can only add and retrieve books 😁